How to Homestead with Kids

 Embrace the Chaos when you Homestead with Kids

-I start my day by making a pot of coffee if Blake hasn't already done so, because nothing starts the day like coffee.
-Only, that cup of coffee comes after taking the dogs out, opening the chicken coop, and making sure that chickens, quail, and turkeys have food and water for the morning.
+I start my day by making a pot of coffee because nothing starts the day like coffee.
+That first cup of coffee doesn't get poured until after taking the dogs out, opening the chicken coop, and making sure that chickens, quail, and turkeys have food and water for the morning.

 Then I drink the coffee.

 Once my kids are up, it's breakfast time.
 During the school year, schoolwork comes after breakfast.
 We have been homeschooling long enough that school is the route for us.
-Sit down and get it done so that we can move on.
+We sit down and get it done so that we can move on.

 Give Your Kids A Job